Get in Touch

 One of the biggest mistakes we make as leaders is hoping it will sort itself out.
 I have done it.
 Most leaders who have been around long enough have done it.
 You tell yourself that the person is just adjusting and its ok to ruffle some feathers.
 You wait for something clearer.
 Meanwhile the pattern strengthens and the impact spreads.

 The longer behaviour and the reactions to it go unaddressed, the harder it becomes to shift.
 Early, honest conversations may be uncomfortable, but they are far easier than repairing a team dynamic that has already absorbed months of erosion.
-Not only that, but the early conversations is the best way to help that individual succeed.
+Not only that, but an early conversation is the best way to help that individual succeed.

 The best leaders I know do not surround themselves with people who simply deliver results for them.
 They build teams full of people who are strong in different ways, people who stretch thinking and make the standard higher for everyone.
 That takes confidence, and it takes clarity about the culture you are trying to create.